apeloza/mu_weekend_2_start/README.md

-# Running the Server

-This Challenge will require you to setup and run the application in this repository.

-[Refer to the jQuery AJAX lecture notes for installing and running the server]  (https://github.com/kdszafranski/prime-ajax-intro)

-These instructions will be the same for all of our node applications.
+# Weekend Challenge #2
+## Author: Anthony Peloza

+This program calls in data using AJAX to display on the DOM.
+Users can click on specific indexes to see the data, or click next/previous to cycle through the data.
+If the user takes no action, the data is automatically cycled forwards.